Morsky Lab

 About

 Welcome to the Morsky Lab website.
-We work at the crossroads of mathematics, biology, and social science.
-Lab members are primarily interested in understanding biological and social systems through mathematical modelling.
-Much of this work focuses on the evolution of cooperation in a variety of settings, such as human communities, cancer, and infectious diseases.
+We work at the crossroads of mathematics, biology, and economics.
+Lab members are primarily interested in understanding biological and economic systems through mathematical modelling.
+Much of this work focuses on cooperation and coordination in a variety of settings, such as human communities, cancer, and infectious diseases.
 Additionally, many biological and abiological systems are heavily impacted by human behaviour, and so incorporating behaviour into such models is critical in understanding their dynamics.
-To study such systems, we frequently employ a game theoretic framework that features social dilemmas.
+To study such systems, we frequently employ a game theoretical framework that features social dilemmas.
 We are interested in cases where social dilemmas arises, how they arise, and how they may be ameliorated.

 The lab is currently accepting graduate students.
 Information for prospective graduate students can be found on the Department's website.
 For current FSU grad students, please send an email to Bryce Morsky at bmorsky@fsu.edu.
 Informal inquiries are welcome.
-A strong background in and enthusiams for mathematical or computational theory in ecology, evolution, and/or social science is ideal.
-There are a great variety of complex biological and social systems that we can explore.
+A strong background in and enthusiams for mathematical or computational theory in ecology, evolution, and/or economics is ideal.
+There are a great variety of complex biological and economic systems that we can explore.

 Research

-We are broadly interested in sociality in humans: the role of social norms, human rationality, group formation, collective identity, and social diversity.
-Theory can address these topics and has roles in understanding the dynamics of human society with applications to social policy.
-Our work in this field has addressed questions such as group formation through homophilic imitation and through dishonest signalling, and the emergence of normative meaning.
-Social coordination can be attained through the emergence of shared social norms, which occurs through an evolutionary process acting like a blind choreographer, analogous to Dawkins’ blind watchmaker [journal].
-Such social norms can be predicated on natural events that have no inherent meaning.
-And yet, normative meaning that coordinates society can emerge (more technically speaking, the system can evolve to a correlated equilibrium).
+We are broadly interested in cooperation and coordination in humans: the role of norms, human rationality, group formation, and collective action.
+Theory can address these topics and has roles in understanding their dynamics with applications for policy-makers.
+Our work in this field has addressed questions such as group formation through imitation and through dishonest signalling, and the emergence of norms.
+Coordination can be attained through the emergence of shared norms, which occurs through an evolutionary process acting like a blind choreographer, analogous to Dawkins’ blind watchmaker [journal].
+Such norms can be predicated on natural events that have no inherent meaning.
+And yet, normative meaning that coordinates behaviours can emerge (more technically speaking, the system can evolve to a correlated equilibrium).

 Social norms, institutions, and infectious disease

-The spread of pathogens in human populations crucially depends on social, political, psychological, and economic factors.
+The spread of pathogens in human populations crucially depends on political, psychological, and economic factors.
 They can impact the efficacy of treatment and public policy through their effects on human behaviour.
 Social norms, cultural practices, and laws, both formal and informal, pressed by political and social institutions are examples.
 These and other behavioural factors may promote or inhibit the spread of disease, and thus have implications for public policy.
-Events of this past year have demonstrated with unusual force how critical the interactions between social and epidemiological dynamics are to controlling disease, and how much we still have to learn about them.
-We are interested in understing how policy and the various social, economic, and biological components of disease impact one another.
+We are interested in understing how policy and the various economic and biological components of disease impact one another.
 With this understanding, we can design policies to best mitigate disease.

 Sociality in cancer and bacteria